 The following ASA position statements represent the organization’s official stand on issues, as well as the membership’s response to these issues, and address a host of key issues important to the independent automotive service and repair industry.

-If you have questions or comments about any of the following ASA position statements, please contact Leona Dalavai Scott, ASA Director of Marketing and Communications, (817) 514-2900 or via email.
+If you have questions or comments about any of the following ASA position statements, please contact Tony Molla, ASA Vice President, Industry Relations, (817) 514-2900, ext.
+102 or via email.

 ASA Official Positions